Helpful Gardening Tips

-During the spring, their small white flowers are beautiful and have a pleasant aroma.
+During the spring, their tiny white flowers are beautiful and have a pleasant aroma.
 The flowers are about 1/3” each in diameter.
-Spiraea comes from the Greek word speira which means wreath because of their beautiful white flowers.
+Spiraea comes from the Greek word speira, which means wreath because of their beautiful white flowers.

-The leaves of the Spiraea Van Houtte bush are green, and during the spring, the entire bush will be covered in tiny white flowers.
-During the fall, their leaves can turn red, gold, and orange, making a nice fall display.
+The Spiraea Van Houtte bush leaves are green, and during the spring, the entire bush will be covered in tiny white flowers.
+Their leaves can turn red, gold, and orange during the fall, making an excellent fall display.

-Thanks to their tolerance for different types of soil and some drought conditions, they are easy to maintain in most environments.
+Thanks to their tolerance for different soil types and some drought conditions, they are easy to maintain in most environments.